Antibiotics

 Antibiotic use too long in surgery

-New University of Melbourne research finds that antibiotics are often prescribed inappropriately before, during and after surgery.
+New research finds antibiotics are often prescribed inappropriately before, during and after surgery, and more needs to be done to change the culture of prescription

 Superbug gonorrhoea: should we be afraid?